-The long-term viability, performance, and community value of Projects funded through the SCW Program in the RH WA depend on robust and sustainable strategies for O&M. Sustained O&M ensures that Projects continue to deliver intended benefits such as water quality improvement, flood management, and green space enhancements over their full life cycle.
+The long-term viability, performance, and community value of Projects funded through the SCW Program in the SSMB WA depend on robust and sustainable strategies for O&M. Sustained O&M ensures that Projects continue to deliver intended benefits such as water quality improvement, flood management, and green space enhancements over their full life cycle.
 To that end, SCW Program Goal N emphasizes the need for comprehensive O&M planning in Project applications, which requires Project applicants to demonstrate not only upfront design excellence but also clear and feasible O&M plans that when implemented lead to the ongoing operational success of Projects.
-To date, thirteen Projects have been completed in the RH WA, including the Plymouth School Neighborhood Stormwater Capture Demonstration Project, which has a defined O&M plan to ensure ongoing effectiveness.
+To date, two Projects, Machado Lake Ecosystem Rehabilitation and Stormwater Basin Expansion, have been completed in the SSMB WA, with formal O&M plans in place to ensure their ongoing effectiveness.